3482190019/issues-translate-chinese-action/README.md

-# Issues Translate Action
+# Issues Translate Chinese Action
+> Issues markdown contains multiple languages and code, and we can only guess which one it is, but that's pretty inaccurate, so we will only check if it contains Chinese.

-The action for translating Non-English issues content to English.
+The action for translating Chinese issues content to English.

 [中文文档](README_CN.md)